mxahan/mxahan.github.io/_posts/2021-05-12-DNN_Architectures_Losses_Papers.md

 1. Yin, D., Gontijo Lopes, R., Shlens, J., Cubuk, E. D., & Gilmer, J. (2019).
 A fourier perspective on model robustness in computer vision.
 Advances in Neural Information Processing Systems, 32.
+  - investigate recently observed tradeoffs caused by Gaussian data augmentation and adversarial training
+    - both methods improve robustness to corruptions that are concentrated in the high frequency domain while reducing robustness to corruptions in the low frequency domain
+    - **personal thought: Architectural texture bias**
+  - TP: AutoAugment is good
+  - TP result:
+    - Gaussian data augmentation and adversarial training bias models towards low frequency information
+    - Does low frequency data augmentation improve robustness to low frequency corruptions? - **No, low freq are important to learn**

 1. Cordonnier, J. B., Loukas, A., & Jaggi, M. (2019).
 On the relationship between self-attention and convolutional layers. arXiv preprint arXiv:1911.03584.
   - attention layers can perform convolution and, indeed, they often learn to do so in practice.